wasif22/git-demo/README.md

-This is my first repository
+This is my first repository.
+Hi!